Fedor-Bystrov/ray_tracing/README.md

-﻿# 🌟 Real-Time Ray Tracing Simulation with SDL & C++ 🌟
+﻿# 🌟Real-Time Ray Tracing Simulation with SDL & C++🌟

 This project showcases the power of C++ and SDL in creating efficient ray tracing animations.
 This simulation features a dynamic sun emitting rays and obstacles casting realistic shadows.